A Brief Look at Methods & Technology

 CADseek has demonstrated its ability to maintain sub 2 second response in multi-million item libraries.

-The processes of encoding a CAD library to create the shape-search index is fully automated with no human requirement for sorting or tagging.
+The process of encoding a CAD library to create the shape-search index is fully automated with no human requirement for sorting or tagging.

-Updating processes to add newly created models to the search index are also fully automated.
+Updating processes to add newly created models to the search index are also fully automated and can occur at daily, weekly or monthly frequency depending on the needs of the business.